Sangaree (film): Plot

 On his death bed, old Revolutionary War general Darby bequeaths his Georgia estate, Sangaree, to a man he trusts, Dr. Carlos Morales, requesting that he seek freedom for servants and slaves.

 The general's son Roy has no objection, but knows his sister Nancy is determined to keep Sangaree in the family.
 She and her fiancé, attorney Harvey Bristol, make it clear to Morales that he will have a fight on his hands.

 Roy's wife, Martha, is secretly still in love with Morales, an old beau.
-Martha spreads word that Nancy is in league with Felix Pagnol, a French pirate who is making raids off the Savannah coast.
+Martha spreads the word that Nancy is in league with Felix Pagnol, a French pirate who is making raids off the Savannah coast.
 A plague outbreak also concerns Morales, who is running a free clinic.

 Morales learns that Bristol has a business partnership with Pagnol the pirate and that Martha, not Nancy, is involved.

 Bristol's warehouse, where the stolen goods are being kept, is the source of the plague so Morales burns it to the ground.

 Martha contracts the plague and dies after shooting Bristol.
 Nancy joins forces with Morales to live together at Sangaree.